Ok. Confession time.

 - Sea salt, to taste

 - When ready to serve, arrange the salad leaves in a serving bowl or platter.
-Drizzle with olive oil and top with spring onions, fresh herbs, cherry tom’s, strawbs, pumpkin, shredded chicken, feta, macadamias and pepitas.
+Drizzle with olive oil and top with spring onions, fresh herbs, cherry tom’s, strawbs, pumpkin, feta, macadamias, and pepitas.
 Finish with an extra drizzle of olive oil and a sprinkle of dried oregano.
 Serve with balsamic vinegar on the side for those who want it – a tiny drizzle goes perfectly with the strawbs, basil and feta!
+Enjoy on its own or as a side to fish or poultry.
+Fantastic with roasted chicken.